edjCase/DAO-Venture/src/static-site/content/english/homepage/_index.md

   - title: "Open Community Towns"
     image: "/images/stadium_spheres.png"
     content: "In DAOball, each town operates through a collective decision-making model, where fans and members have a direct impact on town strategies and gameplay decisions.
 This model fosters a sense of shared ownership and collaboration, bringing fans closer to the towns they support.
-A town's co-owners give a town its personality by making key decisions that impact them and the league."
+A town's co-owners give a town its personality by making key decisions that impact them and the world."
     bulletpoints:
       - "**Shared Ownership**: Town co-owners have a direct say in town management, from player recruitment to match strategies, fostering a sense of collective responsibility and shared success."
       - "**Open Town Model**: Towns are open to the community, with co-ownership opportunities available to anyone interested in participating."